alejandrovpm/tips-KUL/cpp.md

 ### Pointers and References

 **Pointers of primitive data types:**
 Pointers are just integers that contain a memory address that point to a specific data (or variable).
 They occupy 32 bits (4 bytes) of space when a 32 bits system is used.
-The addres says where in the memory the data BEGINS.
+The address says where in the memory the data BEGINS.
 Where it ends depends on the size of the type of data.
 Basic use:

 ``int var = 8;``
 ``void* pointer1 = &var;``